jawj/web-scraping-for-researchers/README.md

 Once this script has finished executing (as signalled by the message 'Finsished.' appearing in the Console), we can simply copy all the text in the `<textearea>` (click, Ctrl/Cmd-A, Ctrl/Cmd-C), paste into TextEdit or Notepad, and save with a .csv extension, ready to open in Excel, R, Stata, etc.

-The [complete example code](link) has a few helpful comments, and is ready to paste straight into the Console and see working.
+The [complete example code](/jawj/web-scraping-for-researchers/blob/master/scraping-example-v2.js) is ready to paste straight into the Console and see working.

 ## Feedback